 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 The purpose of this module is to introduce students to the practical and creative skills needed to interpret and realise scenography through set construction, prop-making and scenic painting.

-By introducing the tools, materials and techniques used in design realisation, and the knowledge of how to use them safely, we will be providing them with the underpinning knowledge needed to explore and achieve design realisation processes both independently and as a team.
+By introducing the tools, materials and techniques used in construction and scenic arts, and the knowledge of how to use them safely and sustainably, we will be providing them with the underpinning knowledge needed to explore and achieve design realisation processes both independently and as a team.

-This module reflects the programme’s aim to produce practitioners with specialist knowledge -here specifically in the field of design realisation, whilst Introducing students to the many departmental crossovers that exist in design realisation and other areas of Theatre Production.
+This module reflects the programme’s aim to produce practitioners with specialist knowledge -here specifically in the field of construction and scenic arts, whilst Introducing students to the many departmental crossovers that exist in design realisation and other areas of Theatre Production.